 You will study plays from the whole range of Shakespeare's dramatic career, from the early 1590s to around 1610, with a selection of comedies, histories, tragedies and tragicomedies chosen for study each year.

 This module delivers key critical and theoretical approaches that engage with national and transnational elements of East Asian Cinema.
 You'll study a dynamic and innovative programme from China, Japan, and Korea, including films from Seven Samurai to Old Boy, and filmmakers from Seijun Suzuki to Bong Joon-ho.

 This module offers a wide-ranging exploration of the ways in which television can represent history and act as a subject within history and historical enquiry.
 You'll study television dramas set in the past; historical documentaries and quasi-documentaries on television; the practices of television history within the academy; issues raised by burgeoning studies of memory and nostalgia; museums and other 'sites of remembrance'; television's uses of its own past; and the effect of television and other recording media upon how we conceptualise history.

-This module looks at the history and impact of the Disney studio/Disney company.
+This module looks at the history and impact of the Disney Studios and the Walt Disney Company.

 Global Nightmares: Contemporary Horror Cinema From Around the World